 Before signing a Housing contract, please make sure you can answer “yes” to all of the following items:

 - I have read about the University Residence Halls, including the terms and conditions.

 - I have considered my finances and read the rate information.

 - I understand that I will need to select and am financially responsible for a dining plan.

-- If I have dietary concerns, I have called 1-800-438-5680 to talk with a registered dietitian to be sure my dietary needs can be met.
+- If I have dietary concerns, I have contacted Housing’s registered dietitian to be sure my dietary needs can be met.

 - I understand that only University Residence Halls are owned and operated by UW-Madison and are different and separate from off-campus privately-owned properties.

 - I am no longer interested in exploring other housing options in the Madison area.

 - I read the cancellation policy and understand that I can be released from my contract only if I no longer plan to attend the University of Wisconsin-Madison.

 - I realize that if I electronically sign my Contract Acceptance Form with an advance payment by the due date, I (and my co-signer, if applicable) will have a legally binding agreement subject to the terms and conditions of the contract.
 If under 18 years old, I represent and warrant that my parent/co-signer has also read and agreed to the terms and conditions of the University Residence Halls contract.

 - I want to live in University Residence Halls — the choice most new UW-Madison students make each year!

 Advance payments/contract fees are a required part of the legal transaction for a University Residence Halls contract.
 The advance payment/contract fee along with a signed contract means that you have entered into a legally binding agreement with the Division of University Housing.

 University Residence Halls contract advance payments/fees are a separate and different payment than the Admissions enrollment advanced payment.

 Freshmen & Transfers